-German journalists are calling on the government to do more to protect them from right-wing extremists, after reporters’ names have turned up neo-Nazi “enemy lists.”
+German journalists are calling on the government to do more to protect them from right-wing extremists, after reporters’ names have turned up on neo-Nazis' “enemy lists.”

 German police raids on domestic far-right terror networks in recent years have uncovered lists containing more than 35,000 names of politicians, activists, and journalists deemed to be “enemies” of their cause.
 The lists have names such as “We will get you all”; some have featured the targets’ phone numbers and home addresses.